nosarthur/nosarthur.github.io/_drafts/tree.md

 * pros
     * relatively fast to train
     * able to achieve very good performance
-    * able to classify data that are not linearly separable
+    * able to classify data that are NOT linearly separable
-    * able to treat categorical features out-of-box
     * somewhat easy to interpret the results
+    * able to treat categorical features almost out-of-box
 * cons
     * unstable (of high variance, somewhat difficult to generalize)